 The list below might look like a lot, but the aim is to get all the essential information that your customer will need to make an informed decision about buying your online course.
 Focusing on concise copywriting that really resonates with your target audience is key; you want the page to convert, ie sell more online course, while also taking the pressure off of you.

 With a well-structured layout that includes the sales copy suggestions we’ve made in our sales page template, you can reduce the amount of time you spend dealing with customers.
 This can be good for a couple of reasons.
-Firstly, saving your own time by avoiding the need to address FAQs will give you time to invest in other things.
-Secondly, you can move towards generating a passive income for yourself by selling courses with little intervention from you.
+Firstly, it’ll mean you can avoid addressing FAQs in a call or email, giving you time to invest in other things.
+Secondly, you’ll be able to move towards generating a passive income for yourself by selling courses with little intervention.

 There are some instances where you may require someone to get in touch with you first should they want to purchase a course, and you can still allow for this.
 But by getting your lead to qualify themselves first (by answering objections and FAQs in the sales copy) you’ll have a higher quality lead that’s more likely to convert to a sale in a short space of time.